Table of Contents

 Highly-scalable cloud monitoring and on-premise options: MetricFire is a cloud-ready solution that scales to any size.
 You can also install and run MetricFire on-premise.

-- Easier time-series data collection through a combination of Carbon and MetricFire’s proprietary Hosted Graphite Agent.
+- Easier time-series data collection through a combination of Carbon and MetricFire’s proprietary Agent.

-- Pre-built connectors and plugins for a wide variety of technology and services like Heroku and AWS.
+- Pre-built connectors and plugins for a wide variety of technology and services like AWS, Azure, and Heroku.

-- Get alerts through online channels such as email, Slack, and Pingdom - with ready-to-go webhooks and APIs to make setting it up easy.
+- Get alerts through online channels such as email, Slack, Pager Duty, and Pingdom - with ready-to-go webhooks and APIs to make setting it up easy.

 - MetricFire APIs allow you to modify the platform to automate tasks, control dashboard access, and collaborate with team members, and more.

 Easy-to-Use Grafana dashboard editor: All MetricFire packages include hosted Grafana dashboards.
 MetricFire speeds up the Grafana setup process with the following features:

 - Easy alerting through ready-to-go plugins for your favorite notification systems.

 - Our Solutions Engineers are experts in monitoring.
 They see thousands of different dashboard types & can help you build a custom solution.